Ask Chef Dennis

 Instructions

-• heat a deep saute pan or skillet
+• Heat a deep saute pan or skillet with a little olive oil over medium-high heat.

-• dredge pork slices in seasoned flour and place in hot pan, reduce heat to medium high and saute pork on each side for 2-3 minutes then remove from pan.
+• Dredge the pork slices in the seasoned flour and place in the hot pan, and saute the pork medallions on each side for 2-3 minutes, then remove them from pan.

-• add more oil to the pan if needed, then add potatoes, fennel, onions and carrots to the pan.
-Coat in oil, season with sea salt and black pepper and saute over medium heat for 5-7 minutes until onions begin to caramelize.
+• Add more oil to the pan if needed, then add potatoes, fennel, onions, and carrots to the pan, season with sea salt and black pepper and saute over medium heat for 5-7 minutes until onions begin to caramelize.

-• add the apples to the pan and mix together allowing to cook for 2 minutes.
+• Add the apples to the pan and mix together let them cook for 2 minutes.

-• add the pork back into the pan along with ½ cup of the chicken stock.
-Cover the dish and turn the heat down to medium allowing everything to finish cooking for 8-10 minutes or until the potatoes are fork tender.
+• Add the pork back into the pan along with ½ cup of the chicken stock.
+Cover the dish and turn the heat down to medium allowing everything to finish cooking for 6-8 minutes or until the potatoes are fork-tender and the pork has reached an internal temperature of 165 degrees.

-If the dish needs more chicken stock to make the sauce add additional stock.
+If the dish needs more chicken stock to make the sauce add the rest of the chicken broth.

-• place one tablespoon of butter into flour and press the flour into the butter to make a beurre manie to thicken the sauce.
+• Place one tablespoon of butter into flour and press the flour into the butter to make a beurre manie to thicken the sauce.
+Add the beurre manie to the sauce to thicken it.

 Nutrition